Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 3. The system shall provide a search and filtering mechanism to retrieve training questions by category.

 ### **Requirement 2: Separating Questions and Answers**
+- **User Requirement:**
+  *As an AI developer, I want training questions stored separately from answers so I can focus on problem-solving without seeing answers immediately.*